Disaster relief and preparedness

 Plan ahead and have the proper documentation in order - namely, if your orchestra rents a facility, you'll need to show language from your rental agreement that spells out that your orchestra is responsible for repairs.
-Advanced preparation is essential to navigating a natural disaster!
+Advanced preparation is essential to navigating a natural disaster and other unexpected emergencies.
 Find more information below.

 - ArtsReady, providing resources on response, recovery, and readiness